-FACT: There are drawbacks to making a down payment
+There can be drawbacks to making a down payment

 The most obvious drawback is simply not having the cash in the bank to make a down payment and having to wait longer (to save) to get financing for a mortgage loan.
 Even if you do have the needed cash in your savings, completely depleting your account is likely not a smart move in the event of an emergency or repairs needed for the house.
 Still, many choose to provide a down payment to help lower their mortgage rates.
 Which is a smart idea in theory, however, even with a large down payment there is no guarantee that a lender will grant you a better rate with more money down.
 A mortgage rate is determined by many factors and the amount of the down payment is only a small factor when determining the rate.

-MYTH: There are no options for buyers who want a low-or-no down payment option
+MYTH: There are no options for low-or-no down payment

 If you are working with a good mortgage lender he/she should be able to let you know what loan options and/or assistance programs are available in your area.
 Most financial institutions have applications readily available for down payment assistance programs or at the very least can provide a buyer with a local web address to complete the application.
 Buyers need to be prepared to speak up to mortgage lenders and have confidence that there are assistance programs available and should not be afraid to ask their lender what is available for use in the local area.
 Just like with any purchase, online search engines are a great resource to research financial aides in the state of purchase.